-One way that these issues can be brought to Council's attention is through a resolution to seek information or ideas about certain matters.
-These resolutions remain open until Council staff complete an informative or options report and any action is decided at a Council meeting.
+One way these issues can be brought to Council's attention is through a resolution requesting information or ideas on a particular matter.
+These resolutions remain open until Council officers prepare a report back to Council with relevant information or options, and any subsequent actions are determined at a Council meeting.